jfalxa/cubi/README.md

 ### Toggle level

 - Shortcut: `Space`
 - Toggle level view mode.
-When active, all the shapes above the currently active layer + the value defined in the `Level cut-off` field of the grid settings will be hidden.
+When active, all the shapes above the currently active layer + the value defined in the `Level height` field of the grid settings will be hidden.
 - This allows you to define different vertical levels in your scene, and focus on only one at a time.

 ### Colors